esl/MongooseIM/doc/authentication-backends/JWT-authentication-module.md

 JWT authentication backend can verify JSON Web Tokens provided by the clients.
 A wide range of signature algorithms is supported, including those using public key cryptography.

-The module checks the signature and also the validity of the following parameters:
+The module checks the signature and validity of the following parameters:

 * `exp` - an expired token is rejected,
 * `iat` - a token must be issued in the past,